ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Homework/HW4.md

 |s4|p5|400|0.003|

-# Step 1: Create three files:
+# Step 1: Create the follwong four files in order:
++ CreateDB.sql: set of SQL statements to create the above three relations.
+(65 points)
++ LoadDB.sql: set of SQL statements to load the above database state to the database (10 points)
++ AlterDB.sql: set of SQL statements to alter the database structure.(15 points)
+  - Rename City in supplier as SCity, and City in part as PCity
+  - Change the default value of Qty to 200.
+  - Add a new column into shipment to store the date and time information.
+  - Set the combination of Sno and Pno in shipment as an index.
+  - Rename shipment as ships.
 + ClearDB.sql: set of SQL statements to drop the above three relations.
-(15 points)
+(10 points)
-+ CreateDB.sql: set of SQL statements to create the above three relations.
-(75 points)
-+ LoadDB.sql: set of SQL statements to load the above database state to the database (15 points)

 # Step 2: Submit your work on [Blackboard](https://blackboard.sau.edu/webapps/login/)